WordPress/gutenberg/packages/core-data/README.md

 - Type: `object`.
 - Example: `{ context: 'edit' }`.

 Additional parameters to the request, if the endpoint supports it.
-The additional arguments available to the request are listed under arguments section.
+The additional arguments available to the request are listed under the arguments section.
 As an example, see the user entity and the [users endpoint](https://developer.wordpress.org/rest-api/reference/users/#list-users).
 By providing `{ context: 'edit' }` the server response will include all the fields in the [user schema](https://developer.wordpress.org/rest-api/reference/users/#schema) that belong to the `edit` context.

 ## key